abdullahkassem/simplePostsApp/README.md

 ## Description

 A simple SPA Next.js app for displaying posts.
-It has 2 main pages, a post listing page and a favourite posts page and the user should be able to favourite posts.
+It has 2 main pages, a post listing page and a favorites posts page and the user should be able to favorite posts.

 This is my first Next.js app.
 I learnt Next.js and made this app, all in the span of 7 days.